top of page

 • Traumatic experiences that involve potential harm to the individual signify an increased risk of psychotic-like experiences (PLE).
 These include bullying, sexual abuse, domestic violence, and neglect, which were also significant precursors to the development of PLEs.

-• The age associated with the onset of psychotic experiences can also vary depending on the type of ACE that the individual endured.
+• The age associated with the onset of psychotic experiences can also vary depending on the type of adverse childhood experience (ACE) that the individual endured.

 • For example, individuals who experienced general ACE are more likely to develop PCEs during adolescence, while individuals who had experienced sexual abuse are at increased risk of developing psychotic symptoms in childhood (4-12).